 |Advertise your place to eat here||ul.eatingplace||Any Type||www.website.com|

 Poland Travel Guide This web site will eventually have tourist information on most of the places in Polska.
 Being a web site you will be able to access the information on most digital platforms, including your laptop, personal computer or a mobile phone.

-Tourist organisations are welcome to contact us for details on how to display their information on Dobczyce Travel Guide.
+Tourist organisations are welcome to contact me for details on how to display their information on Dobczyce Travel Guide.

 PTTK Polish Tourist and Sightseeing Society is a non-profit organisation that you will find in many places in Poland.

 It is one of the oldest tourist societies in Europe and was was created by the merger of two societies: Polish Tatry Society (1873) and Polish Country Lovers Society (1906).